niduniDK/CodeGenie/README.md

 # CodeGenie ✨🧞‍♂️

-CodeGenie is an AI-powered virtual assistant that helps users interact with intelligent chat responses, generate code snippets, and maintain persistent chat histories — all within a clean and responsive React interface.
+CodeGenie is an AI-powered virtual assistant that helps users to understand and tackle the DSA problems step-by-step (via DSA Guide - RAG based chatbot) and to interact with intelligent chat responses, generate code snippets, and maintain persistent chat histories — all within a clean and responsive React interface.

 ## 🔮 Features

+- 🧞‍♂️ **DSA Guide** – A RAG system which supports users to understand DSA problems step by step (powered by Gemini api).
 - 🧠 **AI-Powered Chat** – Integrates with a backend AI model (e.g., Gemini, GPT, etc.) for natural language interaction.
 - 💬 **Formatted Responses** – Supports Markdown with syntax-highlighted code blocks using `react-markdown` and `highlight.js`.
 - 💾 **Persistent Chat History** – Messages are saved per session using `localStorage`, with support for multiple conversations.